SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Alarm_Dashboard_for_your_daily_DMS_health_check.md

    ![Overview of animals And parameters](~/user-guide/images/Tutorial_Alarm_Dashboard_OverviewOfAnimalsAndParameters.png)

-1. If you are installing this package on a brand-new DaaS system, restart DataMiner to make sure the historical alarms are loaded correctly: In DataMiner Cube, go to the *Agents* page in System Center, and click the *(Re)start* button.
+1. If you are installing this package on a brand-new DaaS system, restart DataMiner to make sure the historical alarms are loaded correctly: In DataMiner Cube, go to *System Center* > *Agents*, and click the *(Re)start* button.

    > [!IMPORTANT]
    > Only restart DataMiner if you are using a brand-new DaaS system.
 In other cases, do not restart DataMiner, as this could affect other ongoing operations on your DataMiner System.
-For detailed information, refer to the deployment details in the Technical Reference section of the [package description](https://catalog.dataminer.services/details/e3e335a6-76c3-4254-90cb-3b2335300b0f).
+For detailed information, refer to the deployment details in the *Technical Reference* section of the [package description](https://catalog.dataminer.services/details/e3e335a6-76c3-4254-90cb-3b2335300b0f).

 1. In DataMiner Cube, navigate to the *DataMiner Catalog* > *Alarm Dashboard* view, and select the *REPORTS* page.